chewil/jekyll-now/_posts/2021-02-13-Install-Phantom.md

 7- NTP (already enabled)

 8- Create a file called /etc/sysctl.d/50-phantom.conf

     See step 11 of the unprivileged install doc to paste in the necessary configuration

-9- Apply the new kernel settings. sysctl —system
+9- Apply the new kernel settings.

+    `sysctl —system`

-10- Create the user account that will be used to run Splunk Phantom. adduser -c “Phantom User” phantom passwd phantom
+10- Create the user account that will be used to run Splunk Phantom.

-- (Generate a random password.
-We will use Cyberark later to manage this password, so there’s no need to remember it)
+    `adduser -c “Phantom User” phantom`
+    `passwd phantom`
+    Generate a random password, or use a password manager

 11- Create a file called /etc/security/limits.d/25-phantom-limits.conf

-- This file sets resource limits for the user that will run Splunk Phantom. touch /etc/security/limits.d/25-phantom-limits.conf
+    This file sets resource limits for the user that will run Splunk Phantom.
+    `touch /etc/security/limits.d/25-phantom-limits.conf`

-12- Edit the file /etc/security/limits.d/25-phantom-limits.conf to add these settings: phantom          hard    nofile          64000 phantom          soft    nofile          64000 phantom          hard    nproc           64000 phantom          soft    nproc           64000
+12- Edit the file /etc/security/limits.d/25-phantom-limits.conf to add these settings:

+    > phantom          hard    nofile          64000
+    > phantom          soft    nofile          64000
+    > phantom          hard    nproc           64000
+    > phantom          soft    nproc           64000

-13- Apply the new security settings. sysctl —system
+13- Apply the new security settings.

+    `sysctl —system`

 14- Set /opt/phantom permission

-chown phantom:phantom /opt/phantom
+    `chown phantom:phantom /opt/phantom`
-chmod 775 /opt/phantom
+    `chmod 775 /opt/phantom`

 Following steps must be done as the phantom user
     - Confirm that you have plenty of hours remaining in your Cisco VPN session.
     - If in doubt, switch to mercury to not get interrupted in the middle of the install

 15- Exit the root user

-exit
+    `exit`

-16- Use sudo to switch to the phantom user sudo su - phantom
+16- Use sudo to switch to the phantom user

+    `sudo su - phantom`

 17- Copy or upload then uncompress phantom-4.9.34514-1.tgz to /opt/phantom

-cd /opt/phantom
+    `cd /opt/phantom`
-tar xvzf phantom-4.9.34514-1.tgz
+    `tar xvzf phantom-x.x.yyyyy.tgz`
-(NOTE:  tar will overwrite permission of “.” to be 0750.
+    (*NOTE:*  tar will overwrite permission of “.” to be 0750.
 Leave it as is.
 No change)

 18- Install

-whoami
-(run whoami to be sure you are using the “phantom” user) ./phantom_tar_install.sh install —https-port=8000
+    run whoami to be sure you are using the “phantom” user `whoami`

-	- Install and configure Phantom with the WebUI on port 8000
+    Install and configure Phantom with the WebUI on port 8000 `./phantom_tar_install.sh install —https-port=8000`

 For more installation command line options, see phantom_tar_install.sh options.

-Optional: During install, open a second terminal, SSH in then switch to the phantom user.
+*Optional:* During install, open a second terminal, SSH in then switch to the phantom user.
 Tail -f the file /opt/phantom/var/log/phantom/phantom_install_log to see the installation progress.